BhorisDhanjal/bhorisdhanjal.github.io/README.md

 # bhorisdhanjal.github.io
 This is the repo for my github pages website.
-Which I'am using for my portfolio.
+Which I'm using for my portfolio.